NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Otherwise, the triggering query is below the target zone apex and a delegation may exist in the target zone.
 In this case two parallel queries MUST be sent.
-One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one *incremental deleg query* with query type DELEG.
+One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one *incremental deleg query* with query type IDELEG.

 The incremental deleg query name is constructed by concatenating the first label below the part that the triggering query name has in common with the target zone, a `_deleg` label and the name of the target zone.
 For example if the triggering query is `www.customer.example.` and the target zone `example.`, then the incremental deleg query name is `customer._deleg.example.`
 For another example, if the triggering query is `www.faculty.university.example.` and the target zone `example.` then the incremental deleg name is `university._deleg.example.`

-Normal DNAME, CNAME and DELEG in AliasMode processing should happen as before, though note that when following a DELEG RR in AliasMode the target RR type is SVCB (see {{the-deleg-resource-record-type}}).
+Normal DNAME, CNAME and IDELEG in AliasMode processing should happen as before, though note that when following a IDELEG RR in AliasMode the target RR type is SVCB (see {{the-deleg-resource-record-type}}).
-The eventual incremental deleg query response, after following all redirections caused by DNAME, CNAME and AliasMode DELEG RRs, has three possible outcomes:
+The eventual incremental deleg query response, after following all redirections caused by DNAME, CNAME and AliasMode IDELEG RRs, has three possible outcomes:

-1. A DELEG RRset in ServiceMode is returned in the response's answer section containing the delegation for the subzone.
+1. A IDELEG RRset in ServiceMode is returned in the response's answer section containing the delegation for the subzone.

-   The DELEG RRs in the RRset MUST be used to follow the referral.
+   The IDELEG RRs in the RRset MUST be used to follow the referral.
-   The TargetName data field in the DELEG RRs in the RRset MUST be used as the names for the name servers to contact for the subzone, and the ipv4hint and ipv6hint parameters MUST be used as the IP addresses for the TargetName in the same DELEG RR.
+   The TargetName data field in the IDELEG RRs in the RRset MUST be used as the names for the name servers to contact for the subzone, and the ipv4hint and ipv6hint parameters MUST be used as the IP addresses for the TargetName in the same IDELEG RR.

    The NS RRset and glue, in the response of the legacy query that was sent in parallel to the incremental deleg query, MUST NOT be used, but the signed DS record (or NSEC(3) records indicating that there was no DS) MUST be used in linking the DNSSEC authentication chain as which would conventionally be done with DNSSEC as well.